hexian000/neosocksd/README.md

 ## Features

-- This is a TCP forward proxy.
+- This is a TCP forwarding proxy.
 - Supported protocols: SOCKS4, SOCKS4A, SOCKS5 (CONNECT only), HTTP (CONNECT only), and transparent proxy (Linux).
-- High performance: transfer 10+ Gbps per x86 core on Linux (with `--pipe`, 2024).
+- High performance: transfers 10+ Gbps per x86 core on Linux (with `--pipe`, 2024).
 - Lightweight: ~500 KiB executable on most platforms\*.
 - Versatile: Lua scripting on the control plane.
 - Programmable: rich RPC facilities for scripting; see [Scripting](#scripting).
-- Hot-reloadable: RESTful API for monitoring and updating Lua modules.
+- Hot-reloadable: a set of RESTful API for monitoring and updating Lua modules.
 - Modern: full IPv6 support and horizontal scalability.
-- Standards-compliant: ISO C11 and POSIX.1-2008.
-Additional features may be available on certain platforms.
+- Standards-compliant: ISO C11 and POSIX.1-2008; additional features may be available on certain platforms.

 *\* Some required libraries are dynamically linked, see runtime dependencies below.
 Statically linked executable can be larger due to these libraries.*

-neosocksd supports only basic authentication (plain-text username and password) and does not provide built-in encryption.
+neosocksd supports only basic authentication (plain text username and password) and does not provide built-in encryption.
 For transport security, pair it with tools such as [tlswrapper](https://github.com/hexian000/tlswrapper) or [kcptun-libev](https://github.com/hexian000/kcptun-libev).

 ## Usage